 - Effect: Almost as dangerous as it is useful, this spell allows you to transmute your physical body into raw mana, traveling at immense speeds (and sometimes distances) through the mana stream and reappearing elsewhere.
-Cannot be primed and walked with.
-Loudly state "RECALL" and display blue rag, which removes the caster from play as they vanish in a flash of blue light.
+Cannot be primed.
+Loudly state "RECALL" and display a blue rag, which removes the caster from play as they vanish in a flash of blue light.
 They must immediately and discreetly remove themselves from sight of others and check-in with a Herald.
 The player is required to look down at the ground so that they cannot gather information during this movement and they are not allowed to converse with anyone or interact with anything until they have reappeared.
 The caster reappears where the Herald tells them they reemerge.
-Remember, there is no guarantee where you will end up when you Recall and you may disappear from one danger to find yourself reappearing (and exhausted) directly in front of another danger.
+Remember, there is no guarantee where you will end up when you Recall and you may disappear from one danger to find yourself reappearing directly in front of another.
 Recall is a dangerous spell; transmuting your physical form into raw mana and traveling the mana stream is dangerous.
-Each recall spell use will be rolled on a chart to see if there are lasting or damaging effects from this somewhat traumatic experience.
+Each recall spell used will be rolled on a chart to see if there are lasting or damaging effects from this somewhat traumatic experience.
 This could include extended exhaustion, drained mana, bouts of insanity, and (although rare) can even be permanent or disabling effects.
-When the caster arrives, they are severely fatigued (no melee fighting, role play exhaustion, stumbling but may slowly walk or crawl with extreme effort, no spell casting or channeling mana) for 15 minutes but there are no other ill effects. - Alternate Effect: For 8 mana instead of 4 mana, the caster may transport another person (willing or not) with them when they recall.
+When the caster arrives, they are Severely Fatigued for 15 minutes. - Alternate Effect: For 8 mana instead of 4 mana, the caster may transport another person (willing or not) with them when they recall.
 They simply must place a hand on the shoulder of the other person before they yell the word to complete the spell.
-The second person is required to also display a blue rag (which the caster MUST be prepared to supply them with).
+The second person is required to also display a blue rag (the caster MUST supply them with it).
 Failure to provide a blue rag for the passenger means the Recall spell has failed to transport the passenger.
-Upon arrival, the passenger is severely fatigued for 15 minutes but the caster's fatigue is doubled to that of 30 minutes.
-If you Recall with a raging opponent, both of you die when you reemerge; you die because the raging opponent will kill you while you are exhausted and your opponent will die because they will bleed out and die after their rage ends.
+Upon arrival, the passenger is Severely Fatigued for 15 minutes but the caster's Severe Fatigue is doubled and is now 30 minutes.